kriit24/project-rest-client/src/docs/rest_api/README.md

 ```

-debug query - when u send request to laravel api with header "debug=true" then it shows request query not data
+debug query - when u send request to laravel api with header "debug=true" then it shows mysql query not data